 McLellan, T.M., S.S.
 Cheung, and I. Jacobs.
 1995.
 Variability of time to exhaustion during submaximal exercise.
 Canadian Journal of Applied Physiology 20: 39-51.

-Stephen Cheung is a Canada Research Chair at Brock University, and has published over 60 scientific articles and book chapters dealing with the effects of thermal and hypoxic stress on human physiology and performance.
-Stephen’s Cutting-Edge Cycling, a book on the science of cycling, came out April 2012, and he can be reached for comments at [email protected] .
+Stephen Cheung is a Canada Research Chair at Brock University, with a research specialization in the effects of thermal stress on human physiology and performance.
+He can be reached for comments at [email protected] .